xpdustry/imperium/README.md

     # ADMIN: "some role id"
     # MODERATOR: "some role id"
     # VERIFIED: "some role id"

+webserver:
+  port: 8080
 ```

-Then you can start the discord bot by running `./gradlew imperium-discord:runImperiumDiscord`.
+Then you can start the discord bot by running `./gradlew imperium-discord:runShadow`.

 > If it's the first time you run it, it will automatically download mindustry assets from GitHub,
 > this might take less than a minute.
 (Or more if you have potato internet `;-;`)